AustinRP/parallel-weka-project/README.md

 ### How things are parallelized

-We include three approaches to parallelization:
+We include two approaches to parallelization:

  - Naive multi-threading.
  - "Smart" multi-threading.
 Switches from sequential code to multi-threading when the data size is large enough.
- - [JCuda](http://www.jcuda.org)-based GPU-acceleration.
-Requires a CUDA-enabled GPU and NVIDIA drivers with CUDA support and the CUDA toolkit.

 ### What is parallelized